wojozera/RelationalDatabase/README.md

-Relational database and examplary written queries against it in MSSQL.
+Design and implementation of relational database and examplary queries written against it in MSSQL.